-Imagine a woman, suffering for 12 years of “an issue of blood” during that time period.
-In today’s world, that would have been frustrating because of the inconvenience, but then, her problem would have affected her relationships and livelihood.
+Imagine a woman in that time period suffering for 12 years of “an issue of blood.”
+In today’s world, that would have been frustrating because of the inconvenience, but back then, her problem would have affected her relationships and livelihood.
 Because of Biblical law and rabbinic tradition, this woman would have been considered ceremonially unclean in perpetuity.
 It was bad enough that she could not participate in any religious activity, but she could not touch anyone, ever, otherwise she would make them unclean as well.
 People would have reviled her as an untouchable.
 She was most likely an outcast that was either unmarried or divorced and that pretty much would have relegated her to a life of poverty.

 This woman did not just walk away with the joy of being healed and finally being able to take part in Jewish life.
 She must have also walked away with a sense of worth that only the love and compassion of Jesus could bring.Jesus pushed way past the bounds of his culture for the sake of women.
 He was bringing women out of the shadows of the home into public life.
 He was showing them that God also created them in His image.
 Click To Tweet

 I hope that after going through these three accounts you will have a clearer picture of how Jesus’ treatment of women was so radical, so revolutionary.
 While feminists may focus only on the fact that his twelve apostles where all men, I hope you can see how Jesus pushed way past the bounds of his culture for the sake of women.
 He was bringing women out of the shadows of the home into public life.
 He was showing them that God also created them in His image and that they also had the right to the living waters.